 3. Pregnant women who are not currently NOT taking antidepressants:

 Psychotherapy, acupuncture, meditation and yoga may be beneficial in women to avoid antidepressant medication.
 For those women who do end up requiring antidepressants, the risks and benefits of treatment choices need to be evaluated and discussed at length.
-Factors that should be included are stage of gestation, the women’s symptom history, and other conditions and circumstances (smoking, weight issues, and alcohol abuse).
+Factors that should be included are the stage of gestation, the women’s symptom history, and other conditions and circumstances (smoking, weight issues, and alcohol abuse).

 When considering the use of medication during pregnancy, benefits and risks exist for the mother and baby during four phases: 1) pregnancy, 2) delivery, 3) breast-feeding, and 4) infancy/toddlerhood.
 The traditional and prudent medical recommendation has been to avoid all medications during pregnancy.
 Certainly, this approach eliminates any risk to the fetus.
 What this traditional approach does not consider is the risk to the mother of eliminating unnecessary medications during pregnancy.
 One such risk may be a relapse of medical or psychiatric illnesses.
 A growing body of medical research has demonstrated that many medications can be taken safely during pregnancy.
 What is less known, is that in the absence of medication, congenital abnormalities occur in 3 to 4% of births of the general population.
 All of these above issues need to be addressed before a medication is started.